 Besides volunteer programs that help to make hospital visits memorable in a good way, the organization has also committed to raising money over the years – through the hospital gift shop and Penny Pincher Thrift Store in Langley – to purchase urgently needed equipment that helps to enhance the care and facilities at the hospital.

-Including the $1.5 million Emergency Room gift, the Auxiliary has donated more than $10 million over the past 15 years.
+Including the $1.5 million Emergency Department gift, the Auxiliary has donated more than $10 million over the past 15 years.